“The sandpit”. Evert Lundquist (1955).

 I take the critique a bit further and argue that also the Jungian theme of integration must be questioned.
 It is too one-sided.
 What really takes place is an exchange between consciousness and the unconscious in the way of complementation.
 Fairytales do not depict a one-sided movement from the unconscious to the conscious sphere.
 It works both ways.

 A classic theme in fairytales is the ailing king whose kingdom is redeemed by the Dummling hero, as exemplified by The Golden Blackbird.
-The story can be read in a previous article, where I also provide an interpretation according to the orthodox Jungian method (Winther, 2004, here).
+The story can be read in a previous article of mine, where I provide an interpretation according to the orthodox Jungian method (Winther, 2004, here).

-However, the redemption of the golden blackbird probably corresponds to a movement of complementation.
+Against this, I theorize that the redemption of the golden blackbird corresponds to a movement of complementation.
 The archetype is restored to its rightful grandeur in the collective unconscious.
 In the process, it must be released from its captivity in the conscious and material world.
 It lies dormant as an integrated principle of consciousness, because it has been downgraded to become a mere mechanical bird, as it were.
 The king’s youngest son makes the same journey as Orpheus: he travels to the dreary worldly realm, representing Hades, and brings back the Porcelain Maiden to the heavenly kingdom.
 Thus, it is essentially a Gnostic myth.
-The Porcelain Maiden corresponds to the Gnostic Sophia who, ever since her fall, has been confined in the material realm.
+The Porcelain Maiden corresponds to the Gnostic Sophia who, ever since her fall, has been confined in the temporal realm.
 The queenless king reminisces the long-lost Porcelain Maiden, just as Jahve reminisces Lady Wisdom from the early days of creation (Proverbs).

 The king sends his two eldest sons to retrieve the golden blackbird.
 However, it only results in their fall, too (i.e. immersion in the conscious sphere).
 They are kept hostage in the inn, after having spent their money on merry festivity.
 The hero soon finds out that the golden blackbird must remain in its old cage and be brought back to the heavenly castle in its dormant stage.
-It’s as if a process of ripening must take place in the divine realm, reminiscent of the incubation of Dionysos in the thigh of Zeus.
-The Porcelain Maiden is not ready for marriage either.
+It’s as if a process of ripening must take place in the celestial realm, reminiscent of the incubation of Dionysos in the thigh of Zeus.
+Accordingly, the Porcelain Maiden is not ready for marriage.
 She is so wicked that she scratches everyone that approaches her.

 The redeemer, who was once a royal prince, has been recovered from the reeds in the lake.
 Sullied with the mud of terrestrial existence he is no longer to be recognized.
 He must continue his work of redemption as a lowly stable boy.
 The process of complementation slowly takes him back to his rightly stature, and when he is united with the Porcelain Maiden the process is complete.
 Yet, von Franz prefers to interpret the stable and the kitchen areas as the unconscious (the “stomach” region).
 She understands the rise of the stable or kitchen boy as a process of integration.
-It’s logically questionable, because the royal court cannot be equated with consciousness.
+It’s logically questionable, because the royal court does not seem to be equatable with the ruling principle of consciousness.
 Yet, von Franz attempts to remedy this inconsistency by recourse to the notion that the Self is conscious and unconscious united.

 It’s a complicated myth, and some of its elements remain to be understood.
 Yet, if interpreted in terms of integration, the result is reductionistic.
 It builds on the idea that the unconscious is capable of furnishing the pristine content that rejuvenates collective consciousness, taking shape as a new ideal of Self.
 Allegedly, the drama heralds a fresh revelation of the unconscious, and it will give birth to a revitalized paradigm of consciousness.
 On this view, the unconscious continues to pour out life-giving material afresh, ready-made archetypes for the good of humanity.